chen-xanadu/chen-xanadu.github.io/_pages/about.md

 My research interest broadly lies in system security, authorization, and applied cryptography.
 My current works focus on the security and privacy issues in trigger-action platform, as well as the automations it empowers among different web services and smart home devices.

 Prior to this, I obtained my Bachelor's degree dual majoring in Computer Science and Computer Systems Engineering (*summa cum laude*) from [Rensselaer Polytechnic Institute](https://rpi.edu/).
-During my undergraduate study, I did a research with Prof. [Qiang Ji](https://www.ecse.rpi.edu/~qji/) on computer vision.